 This is the text area above the image.Caption should include information which are preliminary like when the offer ends, discount information etc.

-This is one the very important component of the ad copy.
-This influences almost all of the key performance metrics of the ads.
+This one is very important component of the ad copy which influences almost all of the key performance metrics of the ads.
 Color of the image is very important.

 Color shouldn’t be same color of LinkedIn background.
 Using same color as LinkedIn cause the ad copy to merge with news feed, failing to stand out and hence how engagement with high cost.